Call for Proposals

 - Proposals will be reviewed and selected by the conference committee.
-The conference committee will respond with decisions between the end of July.
+The conference committee will respond with decisions by the end of July.
 Poster submissions will be responded to between mid-July and early August.

 How should I design my parallel session?

 We encourage those presenting all types of parallel sessions (interactive, practice, and 30-minute) to model their session(s) on their own practice, modes of teaching, or styles of engagement with faculty, staff, and students.
 Basic tech/AV (projector, screen and audio) equipment will be available in all of the conference breakout rooms.
 We invite presenters to employ a variety of teaching and learning practices.
 Alternatives to fully PowerPoint-dependent presentations are encouraged.